Close Icon

 You can enjoy the stunning scenery on the Altura mountain bike trail or the Quercus trail.
 Cyclewise Whinlatter offer on-site bike hire, so there’s no need to pack your wheels!
 There’s even training courses available for thrill-seekers.

 For those two-foot adventures, there are a great range of walking routes, too.
-And to keep little ones busy, The Whinlatter Wild Play Trail incorporates 9 different play areas for children of all ages.
+And to keep little ones busy, The Whinlatter Wild Play Trail incorporates 9 different play areas for children of all ages with themes like the Gruffalo Trail.

 There are also two children’s discovery rambles to help your family explore the forest.
 If you’re looking for an adrenalin rush, you can engage your inner-Tarzan on the Go-Ape treetop course.